I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 → The downside of an Airalo eSIM is that you will only get data, not a local Vietnam phone number.
 However, if you’re concerned about staying in touch with family or friends, this will not affect your current WhatsApp account.

-→ Important: If you intend to use the Grab App in Vietnam (you should!), you need a phone number to set up your account.
+→ Important: If you intend to use the Grab app in Vietnam (you should!), you need a phone number to set up your account.
 But you can do that with your current phone number before your trip.
 You don’t need a local phone number to set up a Grab account.
-I’d do that now to get it out of the way.
+I’d do that before your trip.

-→ Short trip in Vietnam: If you’re only traveling in Vietnam for a few days and don’t mind not having a local phone number, then you can just use Airalo.
+→ Short trip in Vietnam: If you’re only traveling in Vietnam for a week or two, and don’t mind not having a local phone number, then you can just use Airalo.
 It works great for data.
-You’ll be able to explore the city, be connected, and use Google Maps, Google Translate, WhatsApp, Messenger, etc. You just won’t be able to set up any new apps that require a local phone number.
+You’ll be able to explore the city, be connected, and use Google Maps, Google Translate, WhatsApp, Facebook Messenger, etc. You just won’t be able to set up any new apps that require a local phone number.

 → Longer stays: If you’re staying in Vietnam on a longer trip, I recommend getting a phone plan with a local phone number.
 Why?
 Some companies, service providers, or apps in Vietnam you may use will ask for/require a local number to use.